MicroFocus/ng-prism/README.md

 # ng-prism

-Provides dynamic syntax highlighting for your documentation app using PrismJS and Angular
+Provides dynamic syntax highlighting for your documentation app using PrismJS and Angular 1.

 - Eliminates the need to painfully copy and escape HTML in your code demos
 - Can be used with routing libraries such as [UI-Router](https://ui-router.github.io/)
+- See this [Plunkr](https://plnkr.co/edit/6p3kUL?p=info) for a live demo

 ### Installation